Interval (mathematics): Definition of an interval

-Intervals are completely determined by their endpoints and whether each endpoint belong to the interval.
-This is a consequence of the least-upper-bound property of the real numbers.
-This characterization is used to specify intervals by means of interval notation, which is described below.
+Non-empty intervals are completely determined by their endpoints and whether each endpoint belongs to the interval.
+This is a consequence of the least-upper-bound property of the real numbers, which implies that if the elements of a non-empty interval are all less than some finite value, then the interval has a supremum.
+This characterization is used to specify intervals by means of interval notation, where a square or rounded bracket (parenthesis) indicates whether or not an endpoint belongs to the inteval.